kthfre/wordlist-transformer/README.md

 # Known issues

-Probably some related to parameter validation, but unless one deliberatly attempts to provide erronous input it seemingly works ok.
+* Probably some related to parameter validation, but unless one deliberatly attempts to provide erronous input it seemingly works ok.
+* Empty passwords or colon in passwords will produce funny results.